ladybug-tools/spider-core/tutorials/local-development.md

 ```console
 nvm install latest
 ```
-NVM will report to you the number of the reakease it has installed.
+`nvm` will report to you the number of the release it has installed.

 Or even set NodeJS 11 as your default:
 ```console